 Things to Do When the Internet’s Down

-Obviously, Attorney at Work lives here on the Internet.
+Obviously, Attorney at Work lives here on the internet.
 As does nearly everything else in the civilized world.
-But sometimes—be it solar flares, high winds, an ISP blunder or a vast electronic conspiracy—you lose access for a while.
+But sometimes — be it solar flares, high winds, an ISP blunder or a vast e-conspiracy — you lose access for a while.
 An hour.
 A day.
 Or more!
 And even though you’ve often said, “Sure, the Internet is addictive, but I’m no addict” … you are lost without it.

 Really.
 How can you be expected to write when the research materials you need are online?
 You can’t exchange emails with your clients, either.
-And who thought it was a good idea to store all the billing and timekeeping stuff “in the cloud”?
-Good grief, you can’t even play “Words with Friends” to keep from going insane.
-Enter this week’s Friday Five, unplugged.
-We’ve got some great ideas for you whenever you have new-found non-Internet time.
+And who thought it was a good idea to store all the billing and timekeeping stuff in the cloud?
+How will you keep from going insane?

 - Move.
 Go on.
 Go for a walk.
 If you work alone, simply grab your hat and get outdoors for a bit.
 Toss a Frisbee for the dog.
 Run, jog or peddle off your frustration!
 If there are others in your office, now may be a good time to do a little Management by Walking Around.
 The practice, originally an HP management tactic, was popularized by Tom Peters and Bob Waterman in their book In Search of Excellence, and it has been used by thousands of managers and supervisors since.
 While we don’t hear about it so much these days (perhaps because the Internet has all of our bottoms glued to our chairs), it will never go out of style as a way to keep quality up and isolation down in any work environment.